Royal Baby Name Odds: The Latest Top Picks For Meghan Markle & Prince Harry’s Son

-As the world waits for Prince Harry and Meghan Markle to officially announce the name of their Royal Baby, bettors across the world — well, the United Kingdom and Ireland anyway — are putting actual money on what they think the name will be.
-And so far, the leaders are Spencer, James and Alexander, The Telegraph reports.
+As the world waits for Prince Harry and Meghan Markle to officially announce the name of their royal baby, bettors across the United Kingdom and Ireland anyway are putting actual money on what they think the name will be.
+And so far, the leaders are Spencer, James, and Alexander, The Telegraph reports.

-Here in the States, you’re limited to casino games and the outcome of sporting events when placing a bet.
-But elsewhere, the British Isles in particular, betting on the outcome of things other than sports is quite the pastime.
-On sites like Paddy Power, you can put money on Royal Baby names, who will eventually win the Iron Throne in Game of Thrones, or whether or not Donald Trump will be impeached.
+Here in the United States, you’re limited to casino games and the outcome of sporting events when placing a bet.
+But elsewhere, the British Isles, in particular, betting on the outcome of things other than sports is quite the pastime.
+On sites like Paddy Power, you can put money on royal baby names, who will eventually win the Iron Throne in Game of Thrones, or whether or not Donald Trump will be impeached.

 At this point it bears noting that online gambling is illegal in several jurisdictions in the U.S., and most British/Irish betting sites restrict users from the U.S. from placing bets anyway, so don’t get too excited about placing a bet of your own.